ez80/84-CE-Documentation/registers.rst

 If you know what's happening here, good for you!
 If you don't, it's ok.
 You'll get it later.

-*In the next tutorial, we'll learn about...?*
+*In the next tutorial, we'll learn about labels*